Air Resource Advisor Training Class

 Qualifications and Selection Process:

-A team of ARAs and the Program Leader will assess all candidates for the class.
+The Program Leadership will assess all candidates for the class.
 It is expected that the candidate’s employing agency or organization will bear all costs for the training class including transportation, lodging and meals.
 There is no tuition for the training class.
 All subsequent incident assignments are covered by the requesting agency using appropriate incident business management principles.
 Successful ARA’s have come from many diverse backgrounds including meteorology, fire behavior analysts, public affairs, air quality specialists and other disciplines.
-If you are unsure of your qualification for the role, the Program Leader, Pete Lahm (602-432-2614 and firstname.lastname@example.org) is available to discuss your submission of a resume.
+If you are unsure of your qualification for the role or if your agency has the needed qualification management and financial agreements in place, the Program Leader, Pete Lahm (602-432-2614 and firstname.lastname@example.org) is available to discuss your submission of a resume.

-The kickoff webinar will walk through the overall scope of the pre-work and the June class, set up further communications with ARA mentors, and answer any questions.
+The kickoff webinar will walk through the overall scope of the pre-work and the June class, set up further communications with ARA mentors, and answer initial questions.

-Please see the here for an example of expected pre-work.
-We anticipate some pre-work changes for 2022; these will be announced when candidates are chosen.
+Please see the training class page IWFAQRP - Training Class (wildlandfiresmoke.net/ara/training) for a listing and an example of expected pre-work.
+We anticipate some pre-work changes for 2023; these will be announced when candidates are chosen.
 Failure to complete pre-work may lead to your spot being given to another on the waiting list who has completed all the pre-work.
 The focus of the class is on exercises and hands-on preparation, therefore pre-work is vital, especially for those with less fire experience or direct air quality background.
 Note: If your background does not include fire operations and/or emergency operations, prerequisites and pre-work will likely be about 10 days of material to be covered, with certificates of completion required prior to the class as noted above.